-• Provide employees with the training, tools and resources designed to protect the Company from cybersecurity threats and incidents and incidents and incidents.
-Our employees receive training and testing on cybersecurity protocols throughout the year, including regular antiphishing campaigns, periodic live training programs and mandatory annual training and assessments with passing requirements.
+• Provide employees with the training, tools and resources designed to protect the Company from cybersecurity threats and incidents and to identify and report such threats and incidents.
+Our employees receive training and testing on cybersecurity protocols throughout the year, including regular anti-phishing campaigns, periodic live training programs and mandatory annual training and assessments with passing requirements.
 Each employee periodically acknowledges that they have read, understood and will abide by the Company's cybersecurity policies; and